Skip to Content

 Optimal Temperature Ranges for Tomatoes and Peppers

-1. Monitor soil temperature for consistent warmth.
+1. Monitor soil temperature with a thermometer for consistent temperatures

 Sunlight and Soil Conditions for Melons and Squash